andrivet/ZX81-Debugger/documentation/zx81/zx81-zsim.md

         - "colourizationFile": You can enter here the file path of your colourization file.
 See [Colors with a colourization file](#colors-with-a-colourization-file).

 # Modding
-Although not directly related to debugging you can use DeZog very easily to mod the graphics of ZX81 games.
+Although not directly related to debugging you can use the ZX81 Debugger very easily to mod the graphics of ZX81 games.
 Here as an example "Battlestar Galactica":

 The game with normal graphics, using the standard ZX81 charset: